Roger Peters Copyright © 2005

 It is possible to show, as it is with Nietzsche, how Wittgenstein failed to

-consider aspects of the complete template or actively disparaged them and
+consider aspects of the Nature template or actively disparaged them and

 how he attempted to compensate for the absence of the elements essential